Get rid of annoying underarm stains with this easy method

 How To Remove Deodorant Stains from Black Shirts

-Generously sprinkle baking powder on the area of the build up.
+Generously sprinkle baking soda on the area of the build-up.

 Scrub lightly with a scrubber gently working the baking soda into the fabric and then pour vinegar directly on top of the baking soda.